import copy

 crop_paths = []

-for crop in crop_list:
+for i, crop in enumerate(crop_list):

 crop_paths.extend(